 Dress warmly (especially for evening programs) and bring your reservation confirmation with you.
 The Visitors Center is currently open for daytime General Admission and Guided Tours.
 The Visitors Center's phone number is 432-426-3640.

-Below is a summary of the accommodations that are routinely available.
+Please let us know how we can help you get the most out of your visit.
+Below is a summary of information related to common questions.
 If you have questions or if your concerns are not addressed by the information provided, please contact the Information Desk at (432) 426-3640.

 Parking at the Frank N. Bash Visitors Center

 The Visitors Center is located at 6,235 ft. above sea level, and some portions of our public programs may take place at elevations around 6,800 ft.
 Some people experience varying symptoms related to altitude sensitivity.
 These symptoms may include fatigue, headache, nausea, and dizziness.
 Limit physical activity until you are fully acclimated to the altitude, and drink plenty of water.
 If you experience discomfort during a public program, let your presenter know, and they can assist you.

 Assistive listening devices are available free of charge for all public programs offered by the Visitors Center.
 These devices consist of a small wearable receiver and earpiece.
 Neck loops are available for those using Cochlear implants or T-coil compatible hearing aids.
 If you would like an assistive listening device, please notify the Information Desk attendant prior to the start of your program.
 Our staff will instruct you on how to operate the device before the program begins.
 Please return assistive listening devices to the Information Desk at the conclusion of your program.

 The Observatory will contact 911 in the event emerency response is required.
 Portable defibrillators are located at all facilities regularly accessed by the public.
 Program presenters are trained in emergency procedures and will assist you in the event of a building evacuation.